 This map by German illustrator Alphons Woelfle (1938) shows the extent and the divisions of Bücherland (the Land of Books).
 The Land consists of about half a dozen distinct territories, most of which are explicitly named: Leserrepublik (Reader’s Republic), Vereinigte Buchhandelsstaaten (United States of Booksellers), Recensentia (a realm for Reviewers), Makulaturia (Waste Paper Land), and Poesia (Poetry).
 The capital of the US of B is the city of Officina (Latin for workshop, and the origin of our ‘office’; the name seems remarkably unremarkable.
 Possibly there is an old reference or a German word-joke here we’re not getting).

 Plotting out imagined places on a map as if they were “real” countries is a favourite trope in curious cartography.
 The artificial equation of place and meaning allows for double-entendres and other humorous leaps of the imagination on which this allegorical form of cartography thrives.
-As a sub-genre of cartography, it has been around since at least La carte de tendre, an 18th-century French map of love’s topography (discussed in entry #245 of this blog).
-Other examples previously discussed include a Map on Temperance (#258) or a German map of the Empire of Love (#59).
+As a sub-genre of cartography, it has been around since at least La carte de tendre, an 18th-century French map of love’s topography (#245).
+Other examples include a Map on Temperance (#258) or a German map of the Empire of Love (#59).

 This map was possibly commissioned by the Heimeran Verlag (publishing house) of Munich, a frequent employer of Mr Woelfle’s artisanship – although no information could be found relating to the specific circumstances of this map.
 One can only presume that it illustrated a book about books, or more precisely, a book about publishing.
 The look and feel of the map is definitely older than its mid-20th-century age; in a positive case of antiquarianism (i.e. lending something respectability by increasing its age), it has been made to resemble the maps of earlier times (17th, 18th century, I’d say).